SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

-    Check if we can override selected_technologies on a local basis Update estimate_diesel_mini_grid_fuel_cost to vary based on generator capacity Consider estimating population growth using projected population year Consider total population and % connected to compute unconnected household count
+    Check if we can override selected_technologies on a local basis Update estimate_diesel_mini_grid_fuel_cost to vary based on generator capacity Consider estimating population growth using projected population year

     Add instructions on how to set up the system on a new machine Update installation requirements